carpentries-work/carpentries.org/pages/workshops.md

 Our instructors are volunteers, and so are not paid for their teaching, but host sites are **required to cover travel and accommodation costs for any instructors**.

 * The cost of hosting a workshop includes both the Workshop Administration Fee and travel expenses for the two instructors.
-* The Workshop Administration fee is used to support staff time with this partnership.
-You will be provided with exceptional and timely customer service in addition to around the clock support for your workshop.
+* This fee is used to support staff time with this partnership.
+You will be provided with exceptional customer service and timely support from our Workshop Administration Team and Regional Coordinators.

 #### Workshop Administration Fee (Government and non-profit institutions):
 * $2500 US